Why Escape Room games are more Exciting than Other games ?

-It can be educational at some points, however, it is mostly for fun, but does not lead to skill-building.
+It can be educational at some points.
+However, it is mainly for fun and does not lead to skill-building.

 The variety starts here.
 But how good is that?

-The good part is the fantastic number of options here.
+The good part is the significant number of options here.

 The competitive spirit picks up, and there is more involved in the games.

-Everyone does something they love, and nothing really happens together, if you are a big group of friends that is.
+Everyone does something they love, and nothing happens together; if you are a big group of friends, that is.

 It is an expensive option.

 A little bit of sports in gaming is a good idea.